adkinn/eric-urbanRepo0814155504/eric-urbanDocset0814155504/concepts/ad-extensions.md

 ![overview_calladextension](../concepts/media/overview-calladextension.png "overview_calladextension")

 ### <a name="calloutextensions"></a>Callout Extensions
 With Callout Extensions, you can provide an extra snippet of text that highlights your business, products, or services to include in An ad.
-This extension is not clickable and can appear in addition to your ad?s description.
+This extension is not clickable and can appear in addition to your ad's description.
 Providing additional details about your store can make your ad more relevant to potential customers.

 Each account, campaign, or ad group can be associated with between 2 and 20 callout ad extensions.
 If you associate one or fewer callout extensions with your account, campaign, or ad group, no callout text will serve with your ad.
 An ad may include between 2 to 4 callouts per impression.